Learning Outcomes

 Our file can be very easily broken up into its component sections: input, process and output.

-Line 30 completes the processing by subtracting the values of the tax, union fees and superannuation contributions from the gross.
+Line 27 calculates the net pay by subtracting the tax, union fees and superannuation contributions from the gross.

 The function enableRadio() is a slight misnomer: it can enable radio buttons that have been disabled but it also can disable the same radio buttons that had been previously enabled.
 The name toggleRadio() would have been a more appropriate title.